anand-cr/restApiDemo/README.md

    ..1. create the UserProfile Serializer
    ..2.
 Made the custom UserProfile and user profile manager ..3.
 Made the serializer for the user profile

+6. Create the Profile ViewSet
+   ..1 adding permission class
+   ..2 adding authentication and permission to the viewset